-Carleton’s Food Science and Nutrition Program can take graduates in many career directions within the food industry, if the inaugural class of 2012 is any indication.
+Carleton’s Food Science Program can take graduates in many career directions within the food industry, if the inaugural class of 2012 is any indication.

 The four-year undergraduate program starts with foundational courses in chemistry and biology, followed by core courses in food sciences.
 Food science courses deal with current issues and focus heavily on food safety, risk assessment, and the regulation of the food industry.
 To ensure graduates are well-rounded scientists, courses in communications, economics, and marketing are also included.